GSI-Fing-Udelar/tectonic/docs/ini_config.md

 * `debug`: Show debug messages during execution (also shows stack trace on error).
 Default: `yes`.
 * `keep_ansible_logs`: Keep Ansible logs on guests.
 Default: `no`.
+* `proxy`: Proxy URL.
+Default: `http://proxy.fing.edu.uy:3128`
+* `ansible_forks`: Number of parallel connection for Ansible.
+If you deploy many instances, increase this number so that the configurations applied with Ansible are faster.
+Default: `5`
+* `ansible_pipelining`: In Ansible you can reduce the number of SSH connections by enabling the pipelining.
+Default: `no`.

 ### [libvirt] section:
 * `libvirt_uri`: URI to connect to libvirt server.
 Default: